 - Pain: Throughout pregnancy, pain is the most common issue caused by fibroids, and may occur in the pelvis, abdomen, lower back, hip, or down the leg.

 - Vaginal Bleeding: Although spotting during early pregnancy is common and often harmless, any bleeding can be alarming.
-If you experience any, we recommend contacting your doctor immediately.
+If you have fibroids and experience any bleeding, we recommend contacting your doctor immediately.

-- Early Miscarriage: Of concern, early miscarriage rates are approximately double –– occurring in 14% of pregnancies for women with fibroids vs. 7.6% for women without them.
-Multiple fibroids, as opposed to large individual ones, appear to increase this possibility.
+- Early Miscarriage: Of concern, early miscarriage rates are approximately double –– occurring in 14% of pregnancies — for women with fibroids vs. 7.6% for women without them.
+Multiple fibroids during pregnancy, as opposed to large individual ones, appear to increase the possibility of early miscarriage.

 As your baby grows and the uterus expands, you may be surprised to learn that after the first trimester, there is very little actual fibroid growth.
 With that said, you may still face complications, including:

-Fibroid Pain During Pregnancy: Pain is the most common symptom reported during the second and third trimesters, and is often experienced with large fibroids that are over five centimeters.
-Although rare, severe pain can also occur in cases of red degeneration.
+Fibroid Pain During Pregnancy: Pain is the most common symptom reported during the second and third trimesters, and it is often experienced with large fibroids that are over five centimeters.
+Although rare, severe pain can also occur in cases of red degeneration during pregnancy.
 This process typically involves the torsion of a thyroid stalk (pedunculated fibroid).
 Symptoms include acute pain, fever, and abdominal tenderness.

 Preterm Labor: Any birth contractions that begin before 37 weeks gestation are considered preterm labor.
 Symptoms can include changes in vaginal discharge, pelvic pressure, back pain, abdominal cramps, and contractions.
 In addition, your water can break.
 Your doctor may try to stop or slow down preterm labor with the use of medication.
 Although some preterm babies go on to have healthy lives, others experience lifelong consequences.

 Fetal Growth Restriction: This refers to a fetus who doesn’t grow at a normal rate within the womb.
+Fibroids can affect baby growth if the fibroids are very large.
 When born, the baby may have a low birth weight, low Apgar scores, meconium aspiration, decreased oxygen levels, low blood sugar, or a variety of other health challenges.
 Your doctor will take fundal measurements at each prenatal visit to help detect any growth abnormalities.

 Fibroids can still increase the risk of complications during and after delivery.

-- Beyond Delivery: You may be wondering what happens to symptomatic fibroids after your baby is born.
-The good news is that fibroids often shrink at this point –– though unfortunately for some, this isn’t always the case.
+- Fibroids Beyond Delivery: You may be wondering what happens to symptomatic fibroids after your baby is born.
+The good news is that fibroids often shrink at this point; though unfortunately for some, this isn’t always the case.
 If you continue to suffer from fibroid symptoms after giving birth, it’s important to alert a fibroid specialist.

-Although you should avoid fibroid treatment during pregnancy, you don’t necessarily have to suffer for the duration of these nine months.
-Our women’s health experts recommend using natural remedies to help manage your symptoms, such as:
+Although you should avoid uterine fibroid treatment during pregnancy, you don’t necessarily have to suffer for the duration of these nine months.
+Our women’s health experts recommend using the following natural remedies to help manage your fibroid symptoms during pregnancy: